KUKRETI07/Client_plus/README.md

        * XGBoost: Overfitted, discarded

-* Power BI Dashboard
+ Power BI Dashboard

-The Power BI Dashboard provides interactive visuals for business decision-making.
+  * The Power BI Dashboard provides interactive visuals for business decision-making.

-KPIs: Total Customers , Churned Customers , Churn Rate (calculated as Churned Customers / Total Customers) , Avg Credit Limit of Churned vs Active Customers
+  * KPIs: Total Customers , Churned Customers , Churn Rate (calculated as Churned Customers / Total Customers) , Avg Credit Limit of Churned vs Active Customers

-Visualizations: Churn Rate by Gender , Churn Rate by Education Level , Churn Rate by Credit Limit , Churn vs Transaction Amount (Bar and scatter plots)
+  * Visualizations: Churn Rate by Gender , Churn Rate by Education Level , Churn Rate by Credit Limit , Churn vs Transaction Amount (Bar and scatter plots)

-* Insights & Recommendations

- *  Based on the model and EDA:
+ Insights & Recommendations (Based on the model and EDA)

    * Inactivity is a major driver of churn: Customers who have been inactive for several months are more likely to churn.

    * Low credit limits lead to higher churn: Customers with low credit limits are more likely to churn, suggesting that increasing the credit limit may improve retention.

    * Targeted Campaigns: Financial institutions should focus retention campaigns on customers with low transaction activity and higher months of inactivity.

-* Future Improvements:
+ Future Improvements:
    * Improve Model Performance: By tuning hyperparameters for models like Random Forest and XGBoost, we could improve accuracy.

    * Incorporate More Data: Additional data points such as customer interactions, payment history, etc., could help in further improving churn predictions.